gargivaidya/gargivaidya.github.io/_pages/projects.md

 * Hardware Based Malware Detection using Ensemble Learning
 * Study and Implementation of Advanced Control Strategies for the Performance Enhancement of Evaporator Plant
 * Wireless Data Acquisition using Arduino Uno
-* Camera Mounted Remotely Controller Car with Remote Steering Mechanism
+* Camera Mounted Remotely Controller Car with Remote Steering Mechanism (VR Racing Game)